Skip to main content

 The one area that scored 7 instead of 8: Trust Signals.
 The audit noted that while social proof existed, the review count and testimonials could be more prominent in the above-fold section.
 We've since updated the page based on this feedback.

 ClearAudit applies India-specific checks on top of the standard CRO audit.
-Several patterns emerged that are specific to the Indian market context:
+Several patterns emerged that are specific to the Indian market context.
+The volume of UPI usage in India is huge — see NPCI's UPI product statistics for the live monthly transaction count — yet most of the D2C sites we audited never displayed a UPI badge in the conversion area.

 WhatsApp CTA missing on most ecommerce sites